kouphax/yobriefca.se/resources/content/entries/2014-06-19-estimation-and-the-end-of-everything.md

 ## A Story

-"If you guess how many USB sticks are in the jar you win an iPad" they said with a smile that been seared into their face from years of standing at conference popup stands selling the same message.
+"If you guess how many USB sticks are in the jar you win an iPad" they said with a smile that had been seared into their face from years of standing at conference popup stands selling the same message.
 I glance over at the sacred prize.
 For randomly picking a number out of thin air I could easily walk away with a brand spanking new...

 "Wait", I say noticing something is odd about the prize.
 "Is that, an original iPad?".